lstanard/american-spoon/readme.md

 Misc notes:
 -----------

+1) Update raster fork/knife icon with Icomoon font icon OR SVG graphic
+2) Remove < and > from markup and move to CSS :before and :after content types
+3) Use https://github.com/filamentgroup/AppendAround to move images on the About page

 Recipe page:
  - Click ingredient name, tooltip pop-up with view product and add to cart

-Home page/shop pages
- - Lazy load in products, maybe start with 3-5 then a "see more" button?

-Check for consistency in border colors (kind of all over the place)

-Search field functionality (on click, expand to include input field)

-Remove < and > from markup and move to CSS :before and :after content types#

 Recipes jump page grid -> move to an @extend column type

-Update raster fork/knife icon with Icomoon font icon

-Build a 404 error page

 Auto-fill city, state and country via zip code:
  - http://www.zippopotam.us/